reedacus25/bgw210-to-zabbix/README.md

 I have created a template for this to add to the host and properly handle the units and the items.
 I have NOT created any TRIGGERS for this template, and you can add them yourself if you want them.

+The template was created in v5.0, however there should be nothing preventing the template from being used in an older environment.

 I recommend running this in cron, at whichever interval you prefer.